 Some signs that you may need to see a dentist or a doctor include a toothache that:

 - doesn’t go away after your sinus infection is gone

 - causes you severe discomfort

-Your dentist can determine whether it’s being caused by periodontal disease, cavities, or dental abscesses.
-Grinding your teeth could also be a cause.
+A dentist can determine whether gum infection, cavities, or dental abscesses are causing the pain.
+Grinding your teeth could also be causing your toothache.

-See your doctor if your dentist doesn’t find a dental cause for your toothache.
+Consider seeing a doctor if the dentist doesn’t find a dental cause for your toothache.
 They can assess whether a sinus condition or another medical condition is the cause.

-Likewise, see your doctor if your sinus infection doesn’t get better after treatment or if any of your symptoms are painful or severe.
-It’s important to get it checked out since sinusitis can also be caused by structural issues, such as narrow drainage passages, tumors, or a shifted nasal septum.
+Likewise, you may want to see a doctor if your sinus infection doesn’t get better after treatment or if your symptoms are painful or severe.

 Sinus infections can cause several symptoms, including toothaches, especially in the upper rear teeth.
 Though this can cause discomfort, both issues are fairly simple to resolve.
 Once you treat your sinus infection, your tooth pain should go away.

 Usually, symptoms will improve or clear within a week or two.
-Talk to your doctor if your sinus congestion or infection persists after treatment or if any of your symptoms worsen.
+Consider talking with a doctor if congestion or infection persists after treatment or if any of your symptoms worsen.